 A current-carrying coil, when placed in an external magnetic field, experiences magnetic torque.
 The angle through which the coil is deflected due to the effect of the magnetic torque is proportional to the magnitude of current in the coil.

 Moving Coil Galvanometer Construction and Diagram

 The moving coil galvanometer is made up of a rectangular coil that has many turns, and it is usually made of thinly insulated or fine copper wire that is wounded on a metallic frame.
 The coil is free to rotate about a fixed axis.
 A phosphor-bronze strip that is connected to a movable torsion head is used to suspend the coil in a uniform radial magnetic field.

 Essential properties of the material used for the suspension of the coil are conductivity and a low value of the torsional constant.
 A cylindrical soft iron core is symmetrically positioned inside the coil to improve the strength of the magnetic field and to make the field radial.
 The lower part of the coil is attached to a phosphor-bronze spring having a small number of turns.
 The other end of the spring is connected to binding screws.

 The spring is used to produce a counter torque which balances the magnetic torque and hence helps in producing a steady angular deflection.
 A plane mirror which is attached to the suspension wire, along with a lamp and scale arrangement, is used to measure the deflection of the coil.
 The zero-point of the scale is at the centre.

 Let a current I flow through the rectangular coil of n number of turns and a cross-sectional area A. When this coil is placed in a uniform radial magnetic field B, the coil experiences a torque τ.

-Using Fleming’s left-hand rule we can determine that the forces on AD and BC are in opposite direction to each other.
+Using Fleming’s left-hand rule, we can determine that the forces on AD and BC are in opposite directions to each other.
 When equal and opposite forces F called couple acts on the coil, it produces a torque.
 This torque causes the coil to deflect.

 τ = F × b